McKinney—Vento Education Program

-Homeless children and youth reside in every county in Florida.
-In an effort to ensure the educational success of all students, school districts are required to identify and serve children and youths living in homeless situations as per the federal McKinney-Vento law.
+Children and youth experiencing homelessness reside in every county in Florida.
+In an effort to ensure the educational success of all students, school districts are required to identify and serve children and youth living in homeless situations as per the federal McKinney-Vento Homeless Assistance Act.

-The Homeless Education Program is offered to all students enrolled in the Collier County Public School District who meet the definition of homeless under the McKinney-Vento Act reauthorized in 2001.
+The McKinney-Vento Education Program is offered to all students enrolled in the Collier County Public School District who meet the definition of homeless under the McKinney-Vento Assistance Act reauthorized in 2002.
 It defines homeless children as families in transition, who lack a fixed, regular, or adequate nighttime residence.
-Also, a child who is not in the physical custody of a parent or guardian is considered an “unaccompanied youth” under the McKinney-Vento Act.
+Also In addition, a child who is not in the physical custody of a parent or guardian is considered an “unaccompanied youth” under the McKinney-Vento Act.
 A child may qualify as homeless if the child is:

 - Living in a “doubled-up” situation (two or more families living together) due to the family’s loss of housing, economic hardship or a similar reason